Choosing the best survival radio: Top 10 for savvy survivors

 Rugged enough to withstand the occasional knock or bump, this is a good device to have with you when you’re out on a trail.

-You can toss it in backpack or throw it in your pocket without worrying about it getting jostled.
+You can toss it in a backpack or throw it in your pocket without worrying about it getting jostled.

 The Eton also comes with a built-in power bank for when you need to recharge your devices.

-For a price of around $40, you get:
+For a price of around $50, you get:

 - Durable knock-resistant design